blevinscm/genai-docs/docs/deploy/Deploy-generative-AI-models.md

  sample code for uploading the model to Model Registry, deploying the model to an endpoint, and sending a prompt request.

-Once deployment is complete and the endpoint is *active*, it is ready to process prompt requests at its URI.
+Once deployment is complete and the endpoint is *active*, it is prepared to handle prompt requests at its URI.
 The format of the API is [`predict`](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/projects.locations.endpoints/predict) and the format of each [`instance`](https://cloud.google.com/vertex-ai/docs/reference/rest/v1/projects.locations.endpoints/predict#body.request_body.FIELDS.instances)